-Three layers of moist and rich Chocolate Cake, frosted with a delicious triple-chocolate buttercream icing.
+Chocolate Cake is a chocolate lover’s dream—three layers of moist, rich cake frosted with a luscious triple-chocolate buttercream icing.

 The slice of delicious and rich chocolate cake on a plate, ready to be eaten.